ArenKDesai/Aren-s-Notes/operating systems 3.md

 Here's another example.
 You *create* `/foo/bar`.
 Assuming the superblock is cached, you access the root inode, root data, foo inode, and foo data.
-Question: How many steps are left, and what do they happen to?
+Question: What do the next two steps happen to
-Answer: 3, and they happen to the *inode bitmap*, then *foo data block*.
+Answer: Th
 Steps 5 and 6 are to read the inode bit map for the next available data block and to write to the inode bit map to make space for bar.
 Step 7 is to write to the foo data block.
 Remember how we